Cogmasters/concord/docs/CONTRIBUTING.md

 1. run
 ```
 cd orca
-make all test
+make test
 ```
-Copy test-git2.exe to your bin folder and make that folder searchable in PATH
+Copy test-git2 to your bin folder and make that folder searchable in PATH

 #### Usage